andreknob/study-on-twitter-s-layout/README.md

 # study-on-twitter-layout
-A small study replicating twitter's layout, using flexbox
+A small study replicating twitter's layout, using just html and css with flexbox.